 - They want to see a few photos to get a feel for the interior dining experience.

-- Many Visitors want to access all of this using their mobile phones or tablets.
+- Many visitors want to access all of this using their mobile phones or tablets.

 What is “responsive design” and why is it important for a restaurant website?

-Trends indicate that more people are viewing the web via their mobile phones and tablets rather than destop computers and laptops.
-Websites optimized for mobile devices, utilizing responsive design, can actually re-arrange a website layout to accomodate most computers and mobile devices.
+Trends indicate that more people are viewing the web via their mobile phones and tablets rather than desktop computers and laptops.
+Websites optimized for mobile devices, utilizing responsive design, can actually re-arrange a website layout to accommodate most computers and mobile devices.
 That means that your website will look great on anything from a large flat screen to an iPhone.
 If someone finds you via a Google or Yelp search, they will be pleasantly surprised to click on your link and land at an easy to use, mobile website.

 Show me the pictures!

+Effective web marketing should include great photos.
 It’s not very exciting to arrive at a restaurant website with a logo, a couple of photos and a text menu.
 Spice things up with a variety of photos that portray the restaurant decor and ambience, seating and outside views.
 Don’t forget the food!
 The number one reason that people come to your restaurant is the food, so don’t skimp on showing off your culinary talents.
 While it is not necessary to feature every menu item, a brief selection of photos or perhaps a short slideshow will make a huge difference.
 Many responsive design websites feature home page sliding images.
 Use this space to add a couple of your most enticing culinary delights.

 Adding a Facebook “Like” box to your website sidebar is essential.
 People will share their experiences with others and will be curious to see who else “Liked” your Facebook page.
 Add photos and updates to your Facebook page too and actively post replies and comments.
 This is a great way to make your customers feel like part of the family.
-Add a plug-in that will also “auto Tweet” your posts to Twitter too.
+Add some web marketing with a plug-in that will also “auto Tweet” your posts to Twitter too.
 Make sure to add social media sharing buttons to your website, which will allow visitors to share posts, etc. on your website with their friends.

 Add reviews and testimonials to your website as well.
 People like to see what others have said about your restaurant and testimonials are a valuable marketing tool.